zachwill/blog/_posts/2020-12-17-student-height.md

 ---

-> This paper compares estimates of teacher value-added in mathematics
+> This paper compares estimates of teacher value-added in mathematics and ELA
-> and ELA with **parallel estimates of teacher value-added on a biomarker
+> with **parallel estimates on a biomarker that teachers should not impact:
-> that teachers should not impact: _student height_.**
+> _student height_.**
 >
 > Using administrative data from New York City, we find estimated teacher
 > “effects” on height are comparable in magnitude to actual teacher